NaphtaliO/ShiftWizard/README.md

 ## Extra Features

+- Sending automated emails.
+Employees are sent their login in credentials to thier email.
+Also every time they are assign a shift or their shift is edited they are send an email with shift details.
 - Employer users can edit their profile.
 - Employee users are able to change their passwords from the auto-generated one sent to their email